 Martin Stervander: "Speciation in finches on isolated islands"

-- Speaker: Martin Stervander from the Institute of Ecology and Evolution (IE²) at University of Oregon, USA
+- Vortragende(r): Martin Stervander vom Institute of Ecology and Evolution (IE²) an der University of Oregon, USA

 You are all familiar with the rock stars of

 speciation, the Darwin’s finches of Galápagos.
 But did you

 know of the world’s largest seedeater, or of Inaccessible